siliconflow/odeval/README.md

 ## Models

-Currently, the quality of SDXL, SD 1.5, and SVD after OneDiff acceleration has been evaluated.
+Currently, the quality of SDXL, SD 1.5, and SVD after OneDiff acceleration has been benchmarked.
 For explanations of these metrics, please see: https://github.com/siliconflow/OneDiffGenMetrics/wiki/Datasets-and-evaluation-metrics-used-for-quality-benchmarking.

 ### SDXL
 Run: